ninest/parthkabra.me/content/posts/blog/bad-roommate.md

 I had to leave the room to grab lunch.
 I knew I wasn't going to be back until late, so I messaged him instead.

-<Chat messages={[{
+{% chat messages=[
-me: true, text: "Hi, may I know on what days you clean the bathroom?", },{
-me: true, text: "Do let me know so we can set up a schedule for both of us to clean", },{
-me: false, text: "The school will clean it regularly.", },{
-me: false, text: "Someone will clean the toilet for us.
-You can use the vacuum if you feel dirty.", },]}/>
+  {me: true, text: "Hi, may I know on what days you clean the bathroom?",}, {me: true, text: "Do let me know so we can set up a schedule for both of us to clean",}, {me: false, text: "The school will clean it regularly."}, {me: false, text: "Someone will clean the toilet for us.
+You can use the vacuum if you feel dirty."}
+]/ %}

 To be fair, he wasn't wrong.
 We were living in a hotel that semester, and a housekeeper was sent regularly to clean the bathroom and ensure we aren't keeping it too dirty.
 But they were sent only once or twice a month, and I don't want to wait that long for his pee to be cleaned off of the seat.
 Vacuuming the bathroom isn't enough to keep it clean.

 I tried to explain that that isn't enough.
 Again, I'm not a clean freak and all I was asking for him to spend a few minutes cleaning the bathroom every week and not make a mess.

-<Chat messages={[{
-me: true, text: "True, but that's only twice a month", replyTo: "The school will clean it regularly."
-},{
+{% chat messages={[
-me: true, text: "We should make schedule.
-One of us can clean the bathroom every 3 days, how does that sound?", },{
-me: false, text: "No I'm good.
-The only cleaning we need to do is taking out the trash.", },]}/>
+  {me: true, text: "True, but that's only twice a month", replyTo: "The school will clean it regularly."}, {me: true, text: "We should make schedule.
+One of us can clean the bathroom every 3 days, how does that sound?"}, {me: false, text: "No I'm good.
+The only cleaning we need to do is taking out the trash."}
+]} %}

 That night, when I reached home, he was luckily not wearing headphones so I spoke about our conversation.
 I also took him to the bathroom and pointed out his fresh yellow pee on the toilet, the wet floors, and the counter and said, this is what need to be cleaned.